keithalewis/math/opm2.md

 and $\xi^*X(\omega)\ge0$ for $\omega\in\Omega$.
 You make money setting up the porfolio and never lose when it is unwound at the end of the period.

-Note this definiton of arbitrage does not depend on the probability measure.
+Note this definiton of arbitrage does not depend on a measure.

 Even though you make a positive amount with certainty this definition is not good enough for real world applicaton.
 A measure of the amount of capital involved is $|\xi|\cdot |x|$.